tytydraco/yessleep/out/I_know_the_truth_about_the_Zodiac_killer.md

 Tall.
 Blocky.
 Hooded.

 I whipped around fast enough that my chair squealed.
 The closet was just clothes—my dresses on one side, Sophie’s 70s shirts and fringe and chaos on the other.
-No hood.
-No symbol.

 When I looked back at the monitor, my reflection lagged a half-second.
 The closet door in the reflection was closed.